WattBuy calculates electricity cost and carbon footprint for most U.S. homes

-WattBuy specializes in energy intelligence and has come up with a way to calculate the electricity cost and carbon footprint for almost every home in the U.S. The Seattle company has created a database that lets consumers enter their address on its website, and it uses machine learning to give them an instant estimate of their energy costs and carbon footprint.
+WattBuy has come up with a way to calculate the electricity cost and carbon footprint for almost any home in the U.S. The Seattle company specializes in energy intelligence and has created a database where consumers can enter their address.
+It then uses machine learning to give them an instant estimate of their energy costs and carbon footprint.

-I tried it out and found that my California home’s carbon footprint is 2,618 pounds, compared with the national average of 1,712.
-That doesn’t reflect my exact cost, but it is based on the average costs collected by my power company — PG&E — in my state, as well as the dimensions of my home.
+I tried it out and found that my home’s carbon footprint is 2,618 pounds, compared with the national average of 1,712.
+That doesn’t reflect my exact energy bill, but it’s based on the average amount collected by my power company — PG&E — in California, as well as the dimensions of my home.
 I use an estimated 818 kilowatt-hours of electricity a year.

 If I wanted to get my exact estimate, I could log into the PG&E site and retrieve my “green button” data, which downloads the actual energy usage and billing info for my home.
-I could then upload that to WattBuy and get a more customized estimate of the carbon footprint, which is a proxy for the environmental impact of my home.
-WattBuy finds that electricity costs vary about 20% from the generic estimates when actual data is used for better accuracy.
+I could then upload that to WattBuy and get a more customized carbon footprint estimate, which is a proxy for the environmental impact of my home.
+(WattBuy finds that electricity costs vary about 20% from generic estimates.)

 I put off doing this because the site didn’t accept my XML file.
 But I can look at a chart that shows the month-by-month estimate of annual carbon dioxide (CO₂) emissions created by my home’s electricity usage.